PHOENICIAN-PUNIC ARCHAEOLOGY I

 - G. Markoe, The Phoenicians.
 London: British Museum Press 2000.

-The successful participant is required to show a proactive attitude in-class activities and to take a written final exam.
+The successful participant is required to study the listed compulsory readings AND the reference books and to take a written final exam.

 Lectures, integrated by discussions and research activities in class.
-Partecipants are required to prepare recommended readings before the lecture, to engage in class activities, and to cement the learning outcome reading handbook chapters after each lecture.
+Partecipants are required to prepare recommended readings and to cement the learning outcome studying the reference handbooks.

 Italian

-Non-attending students are kindly required to contact the teacher at least one month in advance before the exam date.
+Non-attending students are kindly required to contact the teacher.

 written